tensorflow/compression/docs/api_docs/python/tfc/LaplacianConditional.md

 Builds the entropy model.

-Creates the variables for the network modeling the densities, creates the auxiliary loss estimating the median and tail quantiles of the densities, and then uses that to create the probability mass functions and the discrete cumulative density functions used by the range coder.
+This function precomputes the quantized CDF table based on the scale table.
+This can be done at graph construction time.
+Then, it creates the graph for computing the indexes into that table based on the scale tensor, and then uses this index tensor to determine the starting positions of the PMFs for each scale.

 #### Arguments:

-* <b>`input_shape`</b>: Shape of the input tensor, used to get the number of channels.
+* <b>`input_shape`</b>: Shape of the input tensor.

 #### Raises:

-* <b>`ValueError`</b>: if `input_shape` doesn't specify the length of the channel dimension.
+* <b>`ValueError`</b>: If `input_shape` doesn't specify number of input dimensions.

 <h3 id="compress"><code>compress</code></h3>